-As my symptoms receded and my medication start being effective, I felt so much better.
+As my symptoms receded and my medication became effective, I felt so much better.
 But in the years since my diagnosis, my depression symptoms have been just as persistent, difficult, and present as my GAD.
-Looking back at my teenage years and twenties, I can see that depression was always a huge part of my life, but until now I didn’t understand that wasn’t my natural personality.
+Looking back at my teenage years and twenties, I can see that depression was always a huge part of my life, but until now I didn't understand that wasn't my natural personality.

-I thought my depression was mild until it was life threatening
+I thought my depression was mild until it was life-threatening

 None of us knows how it feels to be another person, so it's hard to know when what you're feeling isn't normal.
 But the slippery thing about mental illness is that it profoundly changes your perspective on how it feels to be you.
 I had no idea my depression was severe because as I became more and more depressed, I stopped being able to remember that I had ever felt differently.

 When I was in the worst of my experience, I knew that I used to have more energy and feel happier, but the depression and GAD were such dampers on my perspective that I couldn't imagine or remember what feeling better felt like.
 At the end of my worst episode, I was too tired to be awake for more than a few hours at a time, and I would feel heartbroken like I was grieving an unimaginable loss, the whole time I was awake.